andres-erbsen/dename-writeup/dename.md

 -->

 \abstract
-\textbf{We build a public key distribution mechanism suitable for universal adoption using simple and widely understood mechanisms.}\
+This paper presents `dename`, a public key distribution mechanism suitable for universal adoption using simple and widely understood mechanisms.
 Many applications rely on some form of directory service for connecting human-meaningful user identifiers (names) with application data associated with that user.
 When trying to provide security, the lack of